centrahq/api-documentation/user/pages/01.guides/01.basics/01.overview/docs.md

 ---
-title: Overview - Store logic and basic concepts
+title: How does it work: Store logic and basic concepts
 altTitle: Centra overview
 taxonomy:
     category: docs